Tracing, Ranking and Valuation of Aggregated DER Flexibility in Active Distribution Networks: Modelling Framework: Approaches and Metrics to Characterise Network Flexibility

 \begin{itemize} \item $N$ is a finite set of players (flexible units available in the network for flexible power provision).
 A subset of $N$ is called a coalition.
 The largest possible coalition containing all players is called the grand coalition.
 As further demonstrated in this work, the grand coalition provides the greatest amount of available flexible power.
 The collection of all coalitions is denoted by $2^N$. \item $v$ $:$ ${2^N} \rightarrow \mathbb{R}$ is the characteristic function associating each coalition $S$ with a real number $v(S)$, a metric describing the value of a coalition.
 In this work, various metrics will be used to describe the value of coalitions, such as the limits of the aggregated network flexibility, the cost of flexible power provision, and its economic surplus. \end{itemize}

-Any coalition of flexible units, $S$, can be described by the values obtained from the network flexibility models \eqref{Flex_boundary: objective}-\eqref{Flex_boundary: flex limits} and \eqref{Flex_OPF: objective1}-\eqref{Flex_OPF: feasibility from Model1}.
-For example, the flexible power provided by each coalition can be estimated as the optimised network power consumption at the reference bus, $P_{\text{ref}}$, $Q_{\text{ref}}$, in \eqref{Flex_boundary: objective}.
-The cost of a coalition, ${F^\text{cost}(S)}$, and the economic surplus, ${F^\text{surplus}(S)}$, can be estimated as defined in \eqref{Flex_total_cost} and \eqref{Flex_surplus} after solving the cost-minimising OPF problem \eqref{Flex_OPF: objective1}-\eqref{Flex_OPF: feasibility from Model1}.
+In the context of the P-Q aggregated flexibility provision at the reference bus, the formation of a coalition $S$ and its value can be defined as presented in \eqref{Model game: objective}-\eqref{Model game: binaries-coalitions}.
+Objective function \eqref{Model game: objective} maximises flexible power regulation provided by a coalition.
+This regulation can correspond to flexible production or consumption depending on the power control requested, i.e., the signs of P-Q deviations, $\text{sgn}(\Delta P_{n})$ and $\text{sgn}(\Delta Q_{n})$.
+Constraints of the modified DistFlow model and the aggregated power equations are introduced in \eqref{Model game: DistFlow}, \eqref{Model game: Pn_ref Qn_ref}.
+In \eqref{Model game: delta P}, \eqref{Model game: delta Q}, changes in the aggregated flexible power with respect to the initial operating point ($P_{n}^0$,$Q_{n}^0$) are limited by the requested flexible power, i.e., a coalition of units will not provide more flexible power than requested from the DSO.
+The direction of the flexible power regulation is given in \eqref{Model game: cos_phi} by the power factor (P-Q ratio) of the flexibility request.
+Finally, \eqref{Model game: binaries-coalitions} defines the formation of coalitions among flexible units. \begin{model}[t] {{Coalitional analysis of flexibility requests} [MIQCP]} \end{model}

+Any coalition $S$ can be characterised by the aggregated flexibility regulations obtained from model \eqref{Model game: objective}-\eqref{Model game: binaries-coalitions} or by the cost and economic surplus of these regulations, ${F^\text{cost}(S)}$ and ${F^\text{surplus}(S)}$, as defined in \eqref{Flex_total_cost}, \eqref{Flex_surplus}.
 Then, the cooperative game formulation can be used to allocate the value of the grand coalition, $v(N)$, among the units, thus ranking them according to the selected metric.
 The crucial measure of a player's impact in a cooperative game is the marginal contributions to the coalitions the player can join.
 The marginal contribution to coalition $S$ by player $i$ is estimated as the difference in the value of the coalition with and without the player:

 Then, the allocation of the grand coalition value, $v(N)$, to player $i$ can be found as the weighted average of player's marginal contributions to all possible coalitions, as defined by the Shapley value formula: